25 Sep The Feast of Trumpets

 1 Thessalonians 5:1,4,9, “But concerning the times and the seasons (feasts), brethren, you have no need that I should write to you because you are not in darkness, so that this Day should overtake you as a thief.
 For God did not appoint us to wrath (tribulation period), but to obtain salvation through our Lord Jesus Christ.”

-Paul tells the faithful Thessalonians that there is no need to discuss the feasts of the Lord with them, because they were faithful and watching, and “that Day” would not come upon them as a thief in the night.
-He continues to proclaim that “God did not appoint the faithful and watchful believers to wrath (tribulation period), but to obtain salvation through Messiah!”
+Paul tells the Thessalonians (faithful church) there is no need to discuss the feasts of the Lord with them, because they were faithful, praying, and watching, and that Day would not come upon them as a thief in the night.
+He continues to proclaim that “God did not appoint the faithful and watchful believers to wrath (tribulation period), but to obtain salvation through Messiah.”

 Psalm 27:5, “For in the time of trouble (tribulation) He shall hide me in His pavilion; In the secret place of His tabernacle He shall hide me; He shall set me high upon a rock.”